-With Prowly you can be sure that all press releases published in Newsroom are SEO-friendly and can be easily found in search engines.
-Optimize your content with the newest functions of our Press Release Creator:
+With Prowly you can be sure that all press releases published in your Newsroom are SEO-friendly and can be easily found by search engines.
+Optimise your content with the SEO feature in our Press Release Creator:

 Where can I find SEO settings?

 Enter the Newsroom that stores your content.
 Every press release is visible on the board in the form of a tile.
 SEO settings can be found in two places:

 - Click the gear icon in the top right corner of the tile or enter the edit mode by clicking in the pencil icon: